openpsa/jsgrid/docs/content/configuration/colModel.md

 	...
 	});

-The available `colModel` properties are listed here.
 The only required property is `name`.
 The `colModel` options can also be get or set using `getColProp` and `setColProp`.

+The available `colModel` properties are listed below.
+Please note that certain modules like [Grouping](./grouping.md) can add additional options under certain conditions.
+Please refer to the respective pages

 ## Data Mapping